-We set performance materiality at 65% of Overall Financial Statement Materiality to reflect the audit risk associated with a Group which has entered into a significant transaction during the period.
-We apply the concept of materiality both in planning and performing our audit, and in evaluating the effect of misstatements.
-At the planning stage materiality is used to determine the financial statement areas that are included within the scope of our audit and the extent of sample sizes during the audit.
+We apply the concept of materiality both in planning and performing our audit, and in evaluating the effect of misstatement.
+At the planning stage materiality is used to determine the financial statement areas that are included within the scope of our audit.